-Germán Rodríguez Arias was one of the founders of the architectural movement GATCPAC (Group of Catalan Architects and Technicians for the Progress of Contemporary Architecture), that emerged in Catalonia in the 1930s.
-Designer and interior architect, he brought to life the concepts of economy, efficiency, functionality and beauty, as a pioneer and standard bearer of Rationalism in Spain.
-Arias went into exile in Chile in 1939, where he was commissioned the reform Pablo Neruda’s house in Isla Negra.
-He returned to Ibiza to spend the last years of his life.
+Germán Rodríguez Arias was a founding member of the GATCPAC architectural movement of the 1930s, together with Josep Torres Clavé.
+Designer and interior architect, he embodied the notions of economy, efficiency, functionality, and beauty, and was a supporter and advocate of rationalism in Spain.
+In 1939, Rodríguez Arias went into exile in Chile, where he was appointed with the renovation of Pablo Neruda's house in Isla Negra, among other architectural and furniture design projects.
+In 1959, he returned to Ibiza, where he spent the last years of his life.

 Born in 1902 in Barcelona, Germán Rodríguez Arias graduated in Architecture in 1926.
 He was one of the proponents of the Spanish rationalist movement, along with Josep Torres Clavé, among others.
 This movement embodies the efficiency, functionality and beauty behind architecture.
 He was a member of the various boards of the rationalist group, such as Grupo de Arquitectos y Técnicos Catalanes para el Progreso de la Arquitectura Contemporánea (Group of Catalan Architects and Technicians for the Progress of Contemporary Architecture —GATCPAC), signing projects commissioned to the group.
 In 1931, he designed the residential building at number 61 Via Augusta in Barcelona and, in 1934, the Astoria building in the city's Calle de Paris.
 Both projects highlight the foundations of the Spanish rationalist movement, as well as featuring obvious references to Bauhaus.